 That changed in 2022, when Dara was invited to join the CAC.
 “Very quickly the group brought up the need for a provider directory and there was a lot of co-creation around what it would include,” they remember.

 When the tragedy at Club Q took place, CHP offered Dara a role as LGBTQ+ Health Navigator and they later transitioned into the role of LGBTQ+ Health Equity Manager after Rachel was promoted to Senior Manager of Health Equity.
-Over the last year, Dara has been responsible for compiling and vetting a list of local mental health providers who expressed an interest in serving the community after Club Q. To be eligible for inclusion, each provider’s background and experience is individually assessed.
+In this role, Dara was responsible for compiling and vetting a list of local mental health providers who expressed an interest in serving the community after Club Q. To be eligible for inclusion, each provider’s background and experience is individually assessed.
 This list, which was initially a way to offer resources to survivors, became the basis for the provider directory.

 To build the directory, CHP found partners and allies in Chris and Jenny Schell, owners of local marketing strategy and storytelling studio, Design Rangers.
 As parents of a transgender daughter, Chris and Jenny have a deep connection to the need and to the project.
 Like Lisa, they began the search for gender-affirming mental and medical providers after their daughter came out.
 And like Lisa, they were quickly frustrated with the process.
 They eventually turned to their daughter’s school counselor, who is a member of the LGBTQ+ community.
 “It wasn’t a perfect solution but at least we knew that she’d be safe,” remembers Jenny.
 Because of that experience, they toyed with the idea of creating a provider directory of their own.
 When Rachel, through a chance conversation, heard their story, she reached out to see if they were interested in building the directory.
 Their answer was an enthusiastic “YES!”